ldutoit/eelRNA/trinityrun.md

 I used the tutorial at:
 https://southgreenplatform.github.io/trainings/trinityTrinotate/TP-trinity/

-The combination of modules and environment below is extremely weird, but it works.
+The combination of modules is cumbersome (due to compiler issues) but it works for me.